bkwg/lab/crc32/README.md

-This folder contains precomputed CRC32 values (using the reversed polynomial) for some Windows 32 bits DLLs.
+This folder contains precomputed CRC32 values (using the reversed polynomial) for some Windows 32 bits DLLs function names (**taking into account the nullbyte!**).

 For quick lookups you can either grep this directory or use the executable "crc32" which takes the string as argument.